tully2003/understanding_mt_fault_consumers/README.md

 I do **not** expect the consumer for `Fault<EventThatOccurredInA>` to be triggered by context.

 ## Expectations
-I expect that when consuming events in ContextB and the handlig fails for the fault to only be detected by ContextB
+I expect that when consuming events in ContextB and the handling fails for the fault to only be processed by ContextB